Classes of goods and services

 - Class 25: Clothing, footwear...

 Classes 35 to 45 refer to services.
 Examples :

 - Class 35: Advertising; management of commercial affairs; human resources

 - Class 41 training; entertainment; sporting and cultural activities

 For each class, the Nice Classification provides a non-exhaustive list of the elements that make it up.
 A short description of each class is proposed on the INPI website.
 More detailed information can be found on the website of the World Intellectual Property Office (WIPO).

 This classification was established under the Nice Agreement in 1957....he is often criticized for not being very current.
 However, it is constantly being revised to keep it up to date, in particular by incorporating new products and services that were not previously considered (the internet and mobile phones did not exist in the 1950s!).
-The 11th edition thus came into force in January 2017.
+The 12th edition came into effect on January 1, 2023.

-As this trend has not been very steady, there are some target classes (such as Class 33, which includes only alcoholic beverages), while others could be described as "tote bags" (Class 45 includes a wide range of services, from legal advice to horoscopes and childcare).
+As this evolution is not very regular, there are target classes (such as Class 33, which includes only alcoholic beverages), while others could be described as "catch-all" (Class 45 includes a wide range of services, from legal advice to horoscopes, child care and funeral services).

 In addition, it may also happen that a product or service is not expressly named, either because of its specificity or because of its novelty: in this case it will be categorize it according to its type, nature or destination.
 For example, a piece of art made of wood will go into Class 20, if it is made of metal it will go into Class 6, if it is made of glass it will go into Class 21...
 This is a complex step, as some Offices may reject the application for registration when they consider that the good or service concerned does not belong to the correct class.